J-Verhaar/random-password-generator-app/README.md

 # Random Password generator

 Password generator I made to learn Javascript using Scrimba.
-These passwords might not be very safe only use for non important accounts.
+These passwords may not be secure.

 ## Website